 What are Tech Support Scams?

-Scammers impersonate tech support staff and claim to know that something is wrong with your computer.
-They offer to help you fix the problem—for a fee—but instead steal your money, infect your computer with malicious software, or steal your personal information.
+Scammers sometimes impersonate tech support staff and claim to know that something is wrong with your computer.
+They offer to help you fix the problem—usually for a fee—but instead steal your money, infect your computer with malicious software, or steal your personal information.
 If they gain access to your university or Michigan Medicine computer, sensitive information may be put at risk.

 The scammers do this through pop-ups on the web and through phone calls.